Lightning-AI/pytorch-lightning/docs/source-pytorch/debug/debugging_basic.rst

 ************************************
 If you've ever trained a model for days only to crash during validation or testing then this trainer argument is about to become your best friend.

-The :paramref:`~pytorch_lightning.trainer.trainer.Trainer.fast_dev_run` argument in the trainer runs 5 batch of training, validation, test and prediction data through your trainer to see if there are any bugs:
+The :paramref:`~pytorch_lightning.Trainer.params.fast_dev_run` argument in the trainer runs 5 batch of training, validation, test and prediction data through your trainer to see if there are any bugs:

 .. code:: python